Nebo je malo za sve: Background and recording

 Formed in Niš in 1981, Kerber spent first two years of their activity performing across Serbia and working on material for their debut album.
 The songs were composed by all of the members, while the lyrics were written by the band's drummer Zoran Stamenković.
 In May 1983, the band won the first place at Subotica Youth Festival with the song "Mezimac" ("Minion"), and in July went into the studio to record their debut album.
-The album was recorded during July 1983 in Aquarius Studio in Belgrade, and was produced by Gordon Rowley, bass guitarist for the British heavy metal band Nightwing.
-The album was mixed in Strawberry Studios in Manchester and released on ZKP RTLJ record label.
+The album was recorded during July 1983 in Aquarius Studio in Belgrade, and was produced by Gordon Rowley, bassist for the British heavy metal band Nightwing; Kerber members met Rowley while he was performing in Yugoslavia as a member of Peter Green's backing band, and after hearing the group's demo recordings, Rowley got interested in working with them.
+The album was mixed at Strawberry Studios in Manchester and released on ZKP RTLJ.